heitornolla/WebScraping-MercadoLivre/README.md

 # Web Scraping Mercado Livre

 **Disclaimer:**
-_This is a personal project intended for educational purposes only_
+_This is a personal project used for educational purposes only_

 ## Overview